alshishtawy/alshishtawy.github.io/content/blogs/kafka_hopsworks.rst

 ================================================================================================
-The Ultimate Guide on Using an External Python Kafka Client to interact with a Hopsworks Cluster
+The Ultimate Guide to Using an External Python Kafka Client to Interact with a Hopsworks Cluster
 ================================================================================================

-:date: 2021-06-21
+:date: 2021-09-16
 :tags: Kafka, Spark, Hopsworks, Python, Stream Processing
 :category: Guides
 :slug: kafka-hopsworks
-:summary: We illustrate how to configure and use a python Kafka client to interact externally with a Hopsworks cluster.
+:summary: We illustrate how to configure and use the python Confluent Kafka client to interact externally with a Hopsworks cluster.
 This include how to publish (write) and subscribe to (read) streams of events and how to interact with the schema registry and use Avro for data serialization.

-In this guide, we illustrate how to configure and use a python Kafka client to interact externally with a Hopsworks cluster.
+In this guide, we illustrate how to configure and use the python Confluent Kafka client to interact externally with a Hopsworks cluster.
 This include how to publish (write) and subscribe to (read) streams of events and how to interact with the schema registry and use Avro for data serialization.

 This tutorial was tested using Hopsworks version 2.2.

 Prepare the Environment
 =======================
-We'll start by creating a Kafka topic and downloading security credintials that we'll need in this tutorial.
+We'll start by preparing the schema, creating a Kafka topic, and downloading security credentials that we'll need in this tutorial.

 Avro Schema
 -----------